-DDM Holding AG and its subsidiaries (together "DDM" or the "Company") is a specialized multinational investor and manager of non-performing loans and special situations.
+DDM Holding AG and its subsidiaries (together "DDM" or the "Company") is a specialized multinational investor in situations arising out of the general strategic challenges in the European banking markets.
 DDM primarily buys portfolios from financial institutions and international banks with lending operations in Southern, Central and Eastern Europe.
 This enables the lenders to continue providing loans to companies and individuals, DDM then assists the debtors to restructure their overdue debt.
 The Company is based in the canton of Zug in Switzerland where the majority of its staff is located.
 The address of DDM's registered office is Landis + Gyr-Strasse 1, 6300 Zug, Switzerland.
-The Company was founded in 2007 and is listed on Nasdaq First North Growth Market, Stockholm since September 2014, under the ticker DDM
+The Company was founded in 2007 and is listed on Nasdaq First North Growth Market, Stockholm since September 2014, under the ticker DDM.

-These financial statements were authorized for publication by the Board of Directors on 5 March 2021.
+These financial statements were authorized for publication by the Board of Directors on 24 March 2022.